cloudblog004/fantasticfoodies/content/en/posts/293-how-to-make-speedy-smoky-chorizo-and-amp-chicken-pasta-bake.md

-So that's going to wrap this up for this exceptional food smoky chorizo &amp; chicken pasta bake recipe.
+So that's going to wrap this up for this exceptional food smoky chorizo & chicken pasta bake recipe.
 Thanks so much for your time.
 I'm confident that you will make this at home.
 There's gonna be interesting food at home recipes coming up.
 Remember to save this page in your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!